Simple Ways To Use Tea Tree Oil For Dandruff

 Image: Shutterstock

 Tea tree oil is one of the most effective essential oils when it comes to treating dandruff.
-If you are keen on knowing how to use tea tree oil to remove dandruff and stimulate hair growth, here’s a list of its wide-ranging applications:
+If you are keen on knowing how to use tea tree oil for hair growth and to remove dandruff, here’s a list of its wide-ranging applications:

 • Use a ready-made shampoo that already contains 5% tea tree oil.